 - our card payment facilitators, that help us process customer payments and assists us in detecting and preventing fraudulent payments or bookings.

-In order for you to travel, we may be required to disclose certain of your personal data to government bodies or other authorities in Germany and in other countries, such as those responsible for immigration, border control, law enforcement, security and anti-terrorism.
+In order for you to travel, we may be required to disclose certain of your personal data to government bodies or other authorities in Germany and in other countries, such as those responsible for immigration, border control, law enforcement, health protection, security and anti-terrorism.
 Even if it is not mandatory for us to provide information to such authorities, we may exercise our discretion to assist them where appropriate in the interests of detecting and preventing criminal activity.

 We may pass your data to relevant third parties or the purpose of detecting and preventing fraudulent payments or bookings.